HabanaAI/hccl_demo/README.md

     HCCL_OVER_OFI    - 1 to use OFI between servers, 0 to use scaleout nics

 ## Run

+On DL1 (Gaudi instance on AWS), following should be set when using Ubuntu20 AMI:

+    echo 0 > /proc/sys/kernel/numa_balancing

+Run the execution command

     HCCL_COMM_ID=<IP:PORT> HCCL_OVER_TCP={0,1} ./run_hcl_demo.py [options]

 ## Results